xinkjs/xink/packages/xink/README.md

 - Have access to `Request`.
 - Do not have access to `Response`.
 - Must return either `null` or `event`.
-If `event` is changed, it needs to be returned in order to access it in handlers.
+If `event` is changed, it needs to be returned in order to access the updated version in handlers.
 - Functions can be sync or async.
 - Are not guaranteed to run in any particular order.